 Our Firm's Results

-Dolman Law Group Accident Injury Lawyers, PA Accident Injury Lawyers have recovered millions of dollars for our clients.
+Dolman Law Group Accident Injury Lawyers, PA, have recovered millions of dollars for our clients.
 We've resolved personal injury cases by implementing the most beneficial resolution methods for our injured clients.
 Our attorneys have negotiated cases directly with responsible parties and their insurers.
 We've resolved claims through alternative dispute resolution.
-When litigation was our best recourse for damage recovery, we've presented our clients' evidence in court.
-Our
+We've presented our clients ' evidence in court when litigation was our best recourse for damage recovery.

-results illustrate our firm's commitment to producing the best outcomes for our clients, though each case is unique and past results are no guarantee of future outcomes in any particular case.
+Our results illustrate our firm's commitment to producing the best outcomes for our clients, though each case is unique, and past results do not guarantee future outcomes in any particular case.

 The Priest Abuse Scandal

 It's now common knowledge that adults across the country have alleged that priests abused them when they were children.
 Evidence that the church has deemed credible shows that abusive practices went on for years uninterrupted.
-Priests allegedly groped, raped, sodomized, photographed and committed other criminal acts with girls but mostly with boys.
-Their targets included adolescents, teenagers, and children as young as four-years-old.
-Their victims also included
+Priests allegedly groped, raped, sodomized, photographed, and committed other criminal acts with girls but mostly with boys.
+Their targets included adolescents, teenagers, and children as young as four years old.
+Their victims also included adult seminary students.

 A Longstanding, Nationwide Problem